15 Spring Break Destinations within 3 Hours of Louisville

 5. Indianapolis, IN – My top pick for Indy is the Children’s Museum of Indianapolis.
 The place is huge and you can easily spend an entire day there.
 Check out the Sports Legend Experience!
 Read our review.
 Also, The Indianapolis Zoo is a fun place to visit on a sunny spring day.
 They even have a dolphin show!
 Have a racing fan in the family?
 A visit to the Indianapolis Motor Speedway and the Hall of Fame Museum is a must do!
 Check out Indy With Kids for lots of ideas for spring break close to Louisville.

 7. Cave City/Horse Cave/Mammoth Cave (KY) – Travel South down I-65 and you’ll find an area with some fun, unexpected opportunities.
 Dinosaur World and Kentucky Down Under Adventure Zoo are two unique attractions that are sure to please the kids.
 You can read our review here.
 Of course, the main feature of this area is Mammoth Cave National Park, reviewed here.
 There are cave tours of various lengths and difficulty to meet the needs of different ages and abilities.
+We are so lucky to have this as an option for spring break close to Louisville.

 8. French Lick, IN – Two historic hotels, French Lick Springs and West Baden Springs offer a variety of fun Spring Break activities for families.
 One of our writers visited last year.
 You can read her review here.
 Another option in town is Big Splash Adventure, an indoor waterpark and hotel.
 Check out our review.